 If this furnace replaces a furnace that was connected to a vent system or chimney, the vent or vent connectors of other remaining appliances may need to be re-sized.
-Vent systems or vent connectors of other appliances must be sized to the minimum size as determined using appropriate table found in An abandoned masonry chimney may be used as a raceway for properly insulated and supported combustion-air (when applicable) and vent pipes.
-Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 52 for Direct Vent (2-Pipe) system, or Figure 53 for single-pipe or ventilated combustion air option.
+Vent systems or vent connectors of other appliances must be sized to the minimum size as determined using appropriate table found in the current edition of National Fuel Gas Code NFPA 54/ANSI Z-223.1.
+In Canada, refer to CAN/CSA-B149.1

+An abandoned masonry chimney may be used as a raceway for properly insulated and supported combustion-air (when applicable) and vent pipes.
+Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 47 for Direct Vent (2-Pipe) system, or Figure 48 for single-pipe or ventilated combustion air option.